jesushuerta/PQC/_posts/YYYY-MM-DD-2-QThreat.md

 |RSA 2048 | 32.5x10^582 years | 10 sec (1) - 104 days (2) |
 |ECC 256 | 9.16x10^48 years | 1 hour or 1 day (3) |

 With this scenario, there is no recovery increasing the key size.
-A protocol replacement is be a must, for RSA and ECC and this is the motivation of the Post-Quantum Cryptography field, to identify those security algorythms that can resist a quantum computer attack.
-But when should this change happen.
+New protocols able to resist a quantum attack are required and this is the motivation of the Post-Quantum Cryptography field, to identify those security algorythms that can resist a quantum computer attack.

+But when should these protocols available and when should it be in use by industries and goverments?

 ## Harvest Now, Decrypt Later - HNDL
 Harvest Now, Decrypt Later (HNDL) refers to the idea that a nation-state can gain access to currently encrypted data and store it until a reliable quantum computer appears and then decrypt all data at that later time.